 - whether you’ve applied for multiple new credit accounts recently

-- your mix of credit (such as credit cards and loans)
+- your mix of credit (such as credit card accounts and loans)

-By closing a credit card, you could negatively impact several of these elements and hurt your credit score.
-It may not be a good idea to close if any of the following situations apply:
+By closing a credit card account, you could negatively impact factors that affect your credit score.
+It may not be a good idea if any of the following situations apply:

 - You’re getting ready to apply for a loan.
-Closing an account right before applying for a new line of credit may result in a higher interest rate—or even not being approved at all.
+Closing an account right before applying to a lender may result in a higher interest rate—or even a rejection.

 - It’s one of your oldest accounts.
-Since the length of your credit history plays an important part in determining your overall score, closing an account you’ve had for many years will have a bigger impact on your score than closing an account you’ve only had for a short time.
+Since the length of your credit history plays an important part in determining your overall score, closing an account you’ve had for many years in good standing will have a bigger impact than closing a new card you’ve only had for a short time.

 - You don’t have very many credit accounts.
-Canceling a credit card could hurt your credit utilization ratio, meaning that any debts you hold will take up a larger percentage of your available credit.
-Your score could also be penalized if closing your card leaves you with just a few avenues of credit (for example, if it’s only one of two credit cards you own).
+Canceling a credit card could downgrade your credit utilization ratio, meaning that any debts you hold will make up a larger percentage of your available credit.
+Your score could also be hurt if closing your card leaves you with just a few avenues of credit (for example, if it’s one of only 2 credit cards you have).

-- you have zero debt on your accounts.
-If you never leave any unpaid amounts on your credit cards to begin with, your credit score won’t face a utilization penalty because of a closed account.
-Just keep in mind that your credit card issuer needs time to report your balance as paid off to the Credit Bureau.
+- You always pay your credit card balance.
+If you never carry any credit card debt over month to month, your credit score may not be adversely impacted by a closed account.
+Just keep in mind that your credit card issuer needs time to report your balance as paid to the credit bureaus.

-- the card account isn’t your oldest.
-The age of your oldest account has a significant impact on the evaluation of your credit history.
-If the account you want to close is a newer one, closing it will have a much smaller impact on your credit score when its history is eventually removed.
+- The account isn’t your oldest.
+The age of your oldest account may have a significant impact on the evaluation of your credit history.
+If the account you want to close is a newer one, closing it could have a much smaller impact on your credit score when its history is removed.

-- you have too many credit cards.
-If you feel all your cards are starting to become unmanageable or if you have difficulty paying them off each month, then it may be a good idea to consider closing an account.
-If you have cards that you don’t use or check often, they could be at risk for fraud.
+- You have too many credit cards.
+If you feel all those different credit card companies are starting to become unmanageable or if you have a hard time paying them all each month, it may be a good idea to consider closing an account.
+If you have cards that you don’t use or check often, you could be at risk for identity theft.
 Decide if keeping them open is worth it.

 Choosing to close a credit card or keep it open isn’t always a simple decision.
-You have to consider how it may hurt your credit score, but you should also weigh the consequences of keeping a card that you may not really need.
-If it has expensive annual fees and a lack of rewards to make up for it, that may outweigh the impact of closing it.
-To learn more about the ins and outs of managing your credit, visit Navy Federal’s MakingCents.
+You have to consider how it may hurt your credit score, but you should also weigh the impact of keeping a card that you don’t really need.
+If a rewards card has a high annual fee, but you don’t use it enough to get much out of it, that may outweigh the impact of closing it.
+One place to start is at Annual Credit Report, where you can get a free credit score and a look at your complete credit profile.
+To learn more about the ins and outs of managing your credit, visit Navy Federal’s Mission: Credit Confidence®.